UNION ALL operator in

 you want to add new records to an existing result set without worrying about

-duplicates, you can use UNION ALL
+duplicates, you can use UNION ALL.

 Conclusion

-is a powerful tool in Oracle
+UNION ALL is a powerful tool in Oracle

-SQL for combining result sets from multiple SELECT
+SQL for combining result sets from multiple SELECT statements.
+It

 is faster than UNION